-The information on this page is of the utmost importance for anyone considering candidate drugs for use as local therapy of the human inner ear.
+For anyone considering candidate drugs for use as local therapy of the human inner ear, the information below is of the utmost importance.
 Some drugs have properties that work well with local delivery.
 Others do not.
-Choosing the drug that has highest potency with an in vitro preparation is the worst possible approach.
+Choosing the drug that has highest potency in an in vitro preparation is the worst possible approach.
 After years of development, you may find that your chosen drug has properties that make it almost useless for local therapy of the human ear.
 Physical properties of the drug need to be considered at the very earliest stage of the development process.

 So, why are the physical properties of the drug important?
 It is because the main internal barriers of the body are formed by cell layers with "tight junctions" between them.
 The tight junctions limit the passage of drugs between the cells.
 In order to pass through the cell layer the drug therefore has to pass through the cells.
 This is true for the gut epithelium and for the blood-brain barrier.
 In the ear, drugs have to pass though the epithelium covering the round window membrane to get into perilymph.
 More importantly, locally-applied drugs can pass though the endothelial cell layer of the capillaries and “escape” to the vascular system.
 The main limiting factor controlling passage though cellular barriers is how easily the drug passes through the lipid membranes of the cells.
 It has now been shown that two molecular properties dominate the passage of drugs across membranous biological barriers: